 Associate Professor, Art History

-Dr. Anderson-Riedel teaches a range of undergraduate and graduate courses in the History of Graphic Arts, 18th- and 19th- Century European Art, Japanese Art, History of Design, as well as the introductory survey from Early Renaissance to Nineteenth Century Art.
-She has also taught at the University of California, Los Angeles and Oregon State University.
+Dr. Anderson-Riedel teaches a range of undergraduate and graduate courses in the History of Graphic Arts, 18th- and 19th- Century European Art, History of Design, as well as the introductory survey from Early Renaissance to Nineteenth-Century Art.
+She has extensive international experience studying, researching, and publishing in Europe and North America.

 University of Freiburg, Germany, Art History, M.A.
 1993